carolynduangprom/carolynduangprom.github.io/index.md

 As a remote learner in the 1990s, I studied while traveling, completing assignments along the way, and writing exams at my embassies abroad.

 I recently moved from my hometown, Cape Town, South Africa, to experience life in Bangkok, Thailand.
-I’m currently open to local, remote, or relocation opportunities.

 # Education and training
 ## Bachelor’s Degree (BA)